aappddeevv/scalajs-reaction/README.md

 simple.
 This library is actually quite small and simple and relies on functions.
 Scala.js easily supports creating classes that map into javascript classes and hence into react component classes.
-However, with parallel fiber coming to react and other enhancements that are planned, a more functional library should withstand the change in the core react infrastructure to something that is more sustainable in the long run.
+However, with parallel fiber coming to react and other enhancements that are planned, we need to withstand the change in the core react infrastructure and use an approach that is more sustainable in the long run. scala.js js functions are about as simple as you can get.

 # Suitability

-Scala.js requires a bundling model that does not allow it to be broken apart and deployed on a pure "file/module" basis.
-Because of this, scalajs-react is best suited for UIs where it is not required to code split the scala portion of the library unless some type of fancy splitter can split apart optimized scala.js emitted code.
-Scala.js makes use of optimizations, such as inlining, and integrated type infrastructure that makes it difficult to split.
+Scala.js requires a bundling model that leverages scala.js technology smartly especially when it comes to bundling/splitting and bundle size.

+For mission critical apps please ensure you have explored the impact of using scala.js on your application.
+In many cases, it may not matter.

 The core scala.js infrastructure costs you about 2.5k and increases as you use features such as immutability, the collections library or, of course, add data structures to your code.
+Eventually, scala.js will be free fo the collections library and other scala'ish dependencies and it's minimum file size will shrink further.

 # Related